JoeSellMozza

 In a more perfect world I would probably end up lying on a divan somewhere in a permanent opium stupor.

-this quote fromn the Q concering the personal songs makes me wonder if that is a sign that he wants to go on. and not how many think stops recording as some songs, the album title and quotes from that othernterview suggestFor me this here is all a giant bungee jump that hasn't end yet. "
+this quote fromn the Q concering the personal songs makes me wonder if that is a sign that he wants to go on. and not how many think stops recording as some songs, the album title and quotes from that othernterview suggest

-What's wrong with coffee, though
+What's wrong with coffee, though:confused:

 hehe not everyone like the taste..I personally looove the smell of coffee but i dont like the taste..I had only try it once though when iI was thirteen and I found the taste appalling...
-Maybe I should try again (Oh no,another aaliyah quote..)
+Maybe I should try again (Oh no,another aaliyah quote..:D)

 Same with beer...but i was much older than 13 when i did try it